kirontoo/blog/README.md

 ## Compile for production

 Run to compile into the `docs` folder:
-`hugo --config ./terminal-config.toml`
+`hugo --config ./terminal-config.toml --destination ./docs`

 or:
-`hugo --config ./risotto-config.toml`
+`hugo --config ./risotto-config.toml --destination ./docs`